For Administrators, Teachers, and Moderators

 Add a brief title or prompt.
 Optionally add more details or files in the text editor under “More information.”
 Select "Post discussion" to save and post.

-If your discussion is more casual - like an announcement, update, or reminder - posting a regular discussion below the step will do the trick.
+If your discussion is more casual - like an announcement, update, or reminder - posting a personal discussion below the step will do the trick.

 These kinds of discussion only live within the cohorts where they are posted and are not part of the path.